processone/docs.ejabberd.im/content/admin/upgrade/from_15.11_to_16.02.md

----
-title: Upgrade to ejabberd 16.02
+# Upgrade to ejabberd 16.02
----

-# Ejabberd upgrade process

 The MySQL schema changed to UTF-8 encoding.
 If you are using MySQL backend you must upgrade the schema before starting ejabberd 16.02.